-Users get error 0xc00d36b4 in Windows 10 when the built-in media player fails to play a particular video file.
+Users get error 0xc00d36b4 in Windows 11/10 when the built-in media player fails to play a particular video file.
 In such circumstances, the player skips the current video file and starts playing the next one.
-Some possible reasons for the error 0xc00d36b4 in Windows 10 include unsupported file format, media player goes into a limbo state, codec interference, etc. The error message you may see in Groove Music or Windows Media Player is:
+Some possible reasons for the error 0xc00d36b4 in Windows 10 include unsupported file format, media player going into a limbo state, codec interference, etc. The error message you may see in Media Player is:

 Can’t play, This item is in a format we don’t support, Please choose something else 0xc00d36b4 (0xc00d36b4)